Chart Color Schemes

 Berowra - Brooklyn - Cowan is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis, Berowra - Brooklyn - Cowan's population is around 11,758 as of Nov 2025.
-This reflects a decrease of 32 people (0.3%) since the 2021 Census, which reported a population of 11,790 people.
+Based on AreaSearch's analysis, Berowra-Brooklyn-Cowan's population is around 11,758 as of November 2025.
+This reflects a decrease of 32 people since the 2021 Census, which reported a population of 11,790 people.
 The change is inferred from the estimated resident population of 11,735 from the ABS as of June 2024 and an additional 14 validated new addresses since the Census date.
 This level of population equates to a density ratio of 143 persons per square kilometer.
 Population growth for the area was primarily driven by overseas migration, contributing approximately 62.7% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, lower quartile growth of statistical areas analysed by AreaSearch is anticipated, with the area expected to expand by 399 persons to 2041 based on the latest population numbers, recording a gain of 3.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Examining future population trends, lower quartile growth is anticipated, with the area expected to expand by 399 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 3.1% in total over the 17 years.

 Frequently Asked Questions - Population